Explore our interactive decarbonization map and live environmental dashboard.

 Research5 min

-Winter Energy Audit: How Communities Can Cut Heating Costs by 30%
+Winter Energy Audits: Cutting Heating Costs by 30%

 Our winter energy audit program assessed 420 households and found that the average home was losing 34% of its heating energy through addressable inefficiencies.
 The fixes are simpler and cheaper than most people expect.